 Add a “local” branch to your machine

-cd ~/project/bevel git checkout -b local git push --set-upstream origin local
+cd ./project/bevel git checkout develop # to get latest code git pull git checkout -b local git push --set-upstream origin local

 buildfolder inside your Bevel repository: